apache/storm/external/storm-kafka/README.md

 `AvroUtils.addAvroKryoSerializations(conf);`

-###AvroSchema
+###AvroScheme

-`AvroSchema` is an implementation of `Schema`.
-You can use AvroSchema to read Avro GenericRecord from Kafka:
+`AvroScheme` is an implementation of `Scheme`.
+You can use AvroScheme to read Avro GenericRecord from Kafka:

 ```java
 BrokerHosts hosts = new ZkHosts(zkConnString);